 Front page

-The economic pact and the call "Ambition is a choice" were launched by business organisations at a time when the Estonian economy has been in recession for more than two years and the state budget for 2023 was below budget.
-Tensions have grown in society as there are not enough resources to finance all the country's development needs.
+The "Ambition is a Choice" call was launched by business organisations at a time when the Estonian economy had been in recession for more than two years and the state budget for 2023 was below budget.
+Tensions had grown in society because there were not enough resources to finance all the country's development needs.

-The money to run the Estonian state and provide public services comes from business - our people go to work, do business and pay payroll and income tax, and VAT on the consumption of goods and services.
+The money to run the Estonian state and provide public services comes from businesses - our people go to work, drive businesses and pay payrolls and income taxes, and VAT on the consumption of goods and services.

 Consumption and labour taxes account for 85% of national revenues.